Christmas in Ukraine

 You can't start eating the meal until the first star is seen in the sky.
 So people (especially the hungry ones!) go outside as soon as it start getting dark in the afternoon to try and spot the first star.
 The star represents the journey of the Wise Men to find Jesus and that Jesus has been born, so Christmas can start!

 The room where Sviata Vecheria is eaten normally has a Didukh decoration placed in it.
-The Didukh is a made from a sheaf of wheat and symbolises the large wheat field in Ukraine.
+The Didukh is a made from a sheaf of wheat and symbolises the large wheat fields in Ukraine.
 It literally means 'grandfather spirit' and can represent people's ancestors being with them in their memories.
 Sometimes people use some heads of wheat in a vase rather than a whole sheaf of wheat.

 After the meal, people love to sing carols or 'Koliadky'.
 They can be sung around the table or you might go out caroling in the streets.
 People sometimes carry brightly colored stars on poles when they go caroling singing.